AkhSharma06/Akhil-Portfolio/README.md

 ## 1. **Dora the Explora: Autonomous Vehicle Project**
 **Duration**: January – May 2024

 **Project Summary**: This project involved the development of an autonomous RC car capable of navigating hallways without human intervention.
 The car uses LIDAR-based sensing and implements real-time mapping for navigation.
+Completed as our Senior Design Project in a group of 4, earning a Final Demonstration Grade of 96%.

 ### **Technical Stack**:
 - **Hardware**: Raspberry Pi, Raspberry Pi Pico, RPLIDAR A1M8